fernandolezama/fernandolezama.github.io/index.md

 ## NEWS

+* 8 march 2019: I am getting how to work on this !!!

 * 6 February 2019: Our paper has been accepted to [Renewable Energy](https://www.sciencedirect.com/science/article/pii/S0960148119301508):
     * Bruno Canizes, Joao Soares, Fernando Lezama, Catia Silva, Zita Vale, and Juan M.Corchado: Optimal expansion planning considering storage investment and seasonal effect of demand and renewable generation. [(pdf)](pdf/bc-RENE2019.pdf)